1. How are assignments made?

 2. Can I request a roommate?

 Yes, you may request a roommate.
 This request can be done on the housing application form.
-If you have already turned your housing application in, then you may put your request in writing (including both yours and your roommate's name and student ID number) and send it to the Office of the Center for Residential Services and Programs.
+If you have already turned your housing application in, then you may put your request in writing (including both yours and your roommate's name and student ID number) and send it to Housing and Residence Life.
 Every effort will be made to grant this request; however, it is important to remember that this request can only be granted if there is space available, and you and your roommate request each other.

 3. Can I change my housing requests?

-Yes, you may make changes by putting your changes in writing, and sending them to the Office of the Center for Residential Services and Programs.
+Yes, you may make changes by putting your changes in writing, and sending them to Housing and Residence Life.